Bundesbank holds firm in opposition to ECB bond buying

 ECB LID ON BOND "CAP" TALK

-The ECB said that it was misleading to talk about decisions not yet taken on the shape of the programme.
+The ECB said that it was misleading to talk about decisions not yet taken on the shape of the program.

 Over the weekend, German magazine Der Spiegel said the ECB was considering buying struggling euro zone country's bonds if their borrowing costs exceeded a certain premium over Germany's, prompting an angry response from the ECB.